craigory1958/SBC6502/docs/README.md

 # RetroShield 6502

-A [*RetroShield 6502*](https://github.com/craigory1958/RetroShield-6502.git) is used to develop and debug software and hardware sinplets.
+A [*RetroShield 6502*](https://github.com/craigory1958/RetroShield-6502.git) is used to develop and debug software and hardware sniplets.
+The setup below is an experiment to see if toggling the RDY line could be used to single-step the 6502.
+(It looks promising.)

 <img src="_assets/images/RetroShield 6502.jpg">